Strength Weekly contains posts and articles that deal for the most part with the idea of performance as behaviour we can’t avoid, at any level.

 Journalism

 Writing for papers and magazines is almost as much fun as touring theatre.
-You get to fly to distant lands, sleep in good hotels and meet extremely interesting people in unusual places.
+You get to fly to distant lands, sleep in good hotels and meet extremely interesting people in unusual places (you may gather I’m not a war correspondent).
 The pieces here include interviews with film makers, actors, musicians, artists, scientists and authors as well as denizens of inner space and public isolation.
 After a while I became a Contributing Editor at GQ under the Editorship of the late Michael VerMeulen, a brash but decisive Chicagoan who enabled me to have an exceptionally enjoyable time.